-Stefan Al has authored or edited nine books that confront the urgent questions facing modern cities—how to build at extreme density, achieve true sustainability, and create climate resilience.
+Stefan Al has authored or edited ten books that confront the urgent questions facing modern cities—how to build at extreme density, achieve true sustainability, and create climate resilience.
 His work bridges academic rigor and real-world application, earning recognition from scholarly journals to mainstream media, and shaping how architects, planners, and policymakers approach urban transformation.

 From skyline icons to climate prototypes, Stefan’s portfolio spans master-planned districts, high-rise towers and cultural buildings.